spcl/daceml/doc/overviews/autodiff.rst

     The symbolic automatic differentiation feature still experimental.

-DaceML takes a different approach to automatic differentation than most deep learning frameworks.
+DaCeML takes a different approach to automatic differentiation than most deep learning frameworks.
 Instead of hand-writing backward passes for all differentiable operators, DaceML has a symbolic reverse-mode differentation engine.

 Using Autodiff